JetBrains/kotlin/GRADLE_PLUGIN.md

 ### Compile tasks

-The plugin creates a compilation task for each combination of target, output kind and build type.
-The tasks has the following naming convention:
+The plugin creates a compilation task for each combination of the target, output kind, and build type.
+The tasks have the following naming convention:

     compile<ComponentName><BuildType><OutputKind><Target>KotlinNative